I think there never before was a meeting anything like this in this Church. There are so many of you here tonight. How good you look.

 Why don’t you repeat these B’s with me, and then we will talk about each of them, all right?

-Be grateful.
 There are two little words in the English language that perhaps mean more than all others.
 They are “thank you.”
 Comparable words are found in every other language, such as gracias, merci, danke, obrigado, domo.

 The habit of saying thank you is the mark of an educated man or woman.
 With whom is the Lord displeased?
 He names “those who confess not his hand in all things” (D&C 59:21).
 That is, those who walk without grateful expression.
 Walk with gratitude in your hearts, my dear friends.
 Be thankful for the wonderful blessings which are yours.
 Be grateful for the tremendous opportunities that you have.
 Be thankful to your parents, who care so very much about you and who have worked so very hard to provide for you.
 Let them know that you are grateful.
 Say thank you to your mother and your father.
 Say thank you to your friends.
 Say thank you to your teachers.
 Express appreciation to everyone who does you a favor or assists you in any way.